LeoQK/Manual/README.md

 * Nuanced documentation of the skills that a game like StarCraft II trains
 * Clear guidelines on how gaming skills can be transferred to real-world problems
 * Best practices for the presentation and assessment of gaming skills in interviews

+With Mapcontrol, we aim to build these tools.